Mastering the Art of Closing: How to Ask for the Sale at the Right Time

 That’s the shift from interest to intent.
 They’re no longer judging you; they’re planning with you.

-Use a clean, low-pressure close that match the moment
+Use a clean, low-pressure close that matches the moment.

 Once you’ve matched the problem, outcome, and risk, a calm close feels natural.
 Keep it short and direct: